The repo-native operational layer for Claude Code and Codex.

 Work

-Type /story at the start of each session.
-Claude loads your tickets, issues, roadmap, handovers, and lessons learned.
+Type /story in Claude Code or invoke $story in Codex at the start of each session.
+Your AI client loads your tickets, issues, roadmap, handovers, and lessons learned.
 It knows what was built, what's blocked, and what to do next.

 3